abridged/collabland-dev/help-docs/FAQ/security.md

 ## Where can I find the Collab.Land privacy policy?

-For the Collab.Land privacy policy please [click here](https://collab.land/privacy).
+The Collab.Land privacy policy is hosted on the [Collab.Land website](https://collab.land/privacy-policy).

+## Where can I find the Collab.Land Terms of Service?

+The Collab.Land Terms of Service are hosted on the [Collab.Land website](https://collab.land/terms-of-service).